RitwikGanguly/Statistics_DataScience/README.md

    Formula: CV = (Standard Deviation / Mean) * 100

    Example: If the mean is 50 and the standard deviation is 10, CV = (10 / 50) * 100 = 20%.

+   Higher CV2 values indicate greater variability relative to the mean, while lower values indicate more uniform data.

-7. **Covariance**: Covariance measures the degree to which two variables change together.
+8. **Covariance**: Covariance measures the degree to which two variables change together.
 A positive covariance indicates that the variables tend to increase or decrease together, while a negative covariance indicates they move in opposite directions.

    Formula: Cov(X,Y) = Σ((xi - X̄) * (yi - Ȳ)) / (N - 1)

    Example: Consider data pairs X: [2, 3, 5, 7] and Y: [8, 9, 10, 12].
 Mean of X (X̄) = 4.25, Mean of Y (Ȳ) = 9.75.
 Covariance = ((2-4.25) * (8-9.75) + (3-4.25) * (9-9.75) + (5-4.25) * (10-9.75) + (7-4.25) * (12-9.75)) / (4-1) = 4.25.

-8. **Correlation**: Correlation is a standardized measure of the strength and direction of the linear relationship between two variables.
+9. **Correlation**: Correlation is a standardized measure of the strength and direction of the linear relationship between two variables.
 It ranges from -1 to 1.

    Formula: Correlation (ρ) = Cov(X,Y) / (σX * σY)

    Example: Using the previous data, if σX = 1.87 and σY = 1.96, Correlation = 4.25 / (1.87 * 1.96) = 1.14.

-9. **Correlation Coefficient**: The correlation coefficient is a numerical value that quantifies the correlation between two variables.
+10. **Correlation Coefficient**: The correlation coefficient is a numerical value that quantifies the correlation between two variables.
 It's calculated using specific formulas and ranges from -1 to 1, just like correlation.

    Formula: Correlation Coefficient (r) = Cov(X,Y) / (√(Var(X) * Var(Y)))